-The Black Forest Percussion Group started their game year in autumn 2018 with the piece Retrouvailles by Georges Aperghis and finishes it in the summer of 2019 with 18! – Music for 18 Musicians – by Steve Reich.
-For their playing time, we not only developed a program booklet, but also a system for decoupling posters and flyers for the individual performances from the annual program.
+The Black Forest Percussion Group began their season in autumn 2018 with the piece Retrouvailles by Georges Aperghis and finished it in the summer of 2019 with 18! – Music for 18 Musicians – by Steve Reich.
+For this season, we not only developed a program brochure, but also a system for lifting posters and flyers for the individual performances from the annual program.

-The annual program consists of an A2 poster that has been folded onto a page-folding and at the same time foldable A5 magazine.
-The poster on the back shows a collage that consists of different visualizations or symbols of each piece.
-For example, the distorted image of a wine bottle visualizes the performance of Retrouvailles (the scraping of the wine bottle over a wooden table is part of the performance), the hands represent the performance of Tragbar and the triangle for the concert at the tri-border region.
-On the back the individual symbols of the collage are taken and assigned to the pieces.
+The annual program consists of an A2 poster that has been folded into a flipable and at the same time foldable A5 magazine.
+The poster on the back shows a collage that consists of different visualizations or symbols for each piece.
+For example, the distorted image of a wine bottle visualizes the performance of Retrouvailles (the scraping of a wine bottle on a wooden table is part of the performance), the hands represent the performance of "Tragbar" and the triangle the concert at the tri-border region.
+On the front the individual symbols of the collage are assigned to the pieces.

-The typography in the layout absorbs a moment of rhythm by rhythmically shifting the titles and displaying them separately.
-Even in the individual posters, the letters of the titles are set compositionally and fit so well into the overall collage.
-The fold marks on the unfolded annual program divide the collage into eight A5 areas.
-These are decoupled and used for the posters for the individual performances.
-In doing so, we have made sure that the respective symbol of the performance is to a large extent in this section.
-At the end of the game year you could reassemble the A1 poster to perpetuate the key visual 18/19 in large.
+The typography in the layout absorbs a moment of rhythm by rhythmically shifting the titles and displaying them severed.
+Also in the individual posters, the letters of the titles are set compositionally and as such fit well into the overall collage.
+The fold marks on the unfolded annual program divide the collage into eight A5 sections.
+These are lifted and used for the A1 posters of the individual performances.
+At that, we have made sure that the respective symbol of the performance is mostly displayed in one section.
+At the end of the season you could reassemble the A1 posters to eternalize the key visual 18/19 in large-scale format.